MdTanvirHossainTusher/Daily-Complaint-Report/README.md

 # Technologies used

 1. `Python` as programming language
-2. `Openpyxl` to interect with excel file and do read, write and modify oeprations
+2. `Openpyxl` to interect with excel file and do load, read, write and modify oeprations on the workbooks and worksheets
 3. `Pywin32` to make the `pivot table` from scratch in the excel sheet
 4. `PyInstaller` to build the `.exe` file
 5. `Pandas` library to clean the `lat-long` of fake customer complaint